bathrllab/bathrllab.github.io/README.md

 ---
 ```

-There is also a boolean "staff" field, to be only set for stuff e.g. Ozgur.
+There is also a boolean "staff" field, to be only set for staff e.g. Ozgur.

 ## I want to change my photo

 Photos are in `/assets/img/`.
 Specify the right image path in your personal profile (these are located in `/_profiles/` in a folder with your name, saved as a markdown .md file).

 ## I want to change my personal links

 Personal profiles are in `/_profiles/`.
 You need to add a folder with your name and inside a markdown file (.md at the end).
 For now all the supported fields are the following:

 ```